yigongzhou/SAS_MACRO/README.md

 # SAS_MACRO
-* the Table1 includes a SAS macro that can expediate your speed to generate a journal format "Table 1".
+* the Table1.SAS includes a SAS macro that can expediate your speed to generate a journal-format "Table 1".